guti1/azure_ml_eng_nd_udacity/project1_optimizing_ml_pipeline/README.md

 hyperparameter tuning part we use Hyperdrive functionality of the ML-studio.

 As an alternative to our classical ml-pipeline we also evaluate the achievable performance by the Azure AutoML framework as well.
-First we present the steps and the following results in a notebook.
+First we present the steps and the following results in a [notebook](./udacity_project1_solution.ipynb).

-Results: -> summary

  ## 3. Scikit-learn pipeline
 As a benchmark implementation we chose the